forcedotcom/cli/releasenotes/README.md

     ```bash
     sf project deploy validate --source-dir path/to/source --test-level RunAllTestsInOrg --junit --results-dir results --post-destructive-changes path/to/destructiveChangesPost.xml
     ```
-    (GitHub issues [#2265]( https://github.com/forcedotcom/cli/issues/2265) and [#2255](https://github.com/forcedotcom/cli/issues/2255) and [#2246](https://github.com/forcedotcom/cli/issues/2246), plugin-deploy-retrieve PR [#675](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/675))
+    (GitHub issues [#2265](https://github.com/forcedotcom/cli/issues/2265) and [#2255](https://github.com/forcedotcom/cli/issues/2255) and [#2246](https://github.com/forcedotcom/cli/issues/2246), plugin-deploy-retrieve PR [#675](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/675))

+* NEW: The JSON output of the `sf project deploy validate --json` command now contains a `deployId` property, which is useful if the validation fails and you want the ID to figure out the problem.
+The ID is in the new `data` property of the JSON output.
+For example:

+    ```json
+    {
+      "code": 1,
+      "context": "DeployMetadataValidate",
+      "commandName": "DeployMetadataValidate",
+      "data": {
+        "deployId": "0Af1nFakeID123"
+      },
+      "message": "Failed to validate the deployment (0Af1nFakeID123).",
+      "name": "FailedValidationError",
+    ...
+    ```
+    (GitHub issue [#2312](https://github.com/forcedotcom/cli/issues/2312), plugin-deploy-retrieve PR [#702](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/702))

+* NEW: Easily determine which records failed to bulk upsert or delete by specifying the new `--verbose` flag of the `sf data upsert|delete bulk` commands.
+If one or more records fail to bulk upsert or delete, the command displays a table with the record IDs and error.

+    Thank you, [Robin Windey](https://github.com/R0Wi), for the great idea, and then contributing the code.
+We love it.
+And this is your second contribution, which is awesome.
+Are you planning a third?
+We hope so!
+(GitHub issue [#2221](https://github.com/forcedotcom/cli/issues/2221), plugin-data PR [#615](https://github.com/salesforcecli/plugin-data/pull/615))

 * CHANGE: Previously, when deploying metadata, Salesforce CLI allowed you to include multiple files with identical file paths in the ZIP file that's sent to the org to deploy, and the org would deploy them.
 Crazy, huh.
 We recently swapped out a library to fix a different issue, and the new library no longer supports that incorrect behavior.
-(GitHub issue [2191x](https://github.com/forcedotcom/cli/issues/2191))

-* FIX: (GitHub issue [#2240](https://github.com/forcedotcom/cli/issues/2240), oclif PR [#409](https://github.com/oclif/plugin-not-found/pull/409))
+(GitHub issue [#2191](https://github.com/forcedotcom/cli/issues/2191))

+* FIX: Salesforce CLI now detects when you include the word `help` in a command and asks if you're looking for help information about the rest of the command.
+For example, if you type `sf package install help`, the CLI asks if you want help about `package install`.
+(GitHub issue [#2240](https://github.com/forcedotcom/cli/issues/2240), oclif PR [#409](https://github.com/oclif/plugin-not-found/pull/409))

 * FIX: If you run `project deploy report --results-dir`, the command now uses the new results directory rather than the one from the original `project deploy start` command, if specified.
-(GitHub issue [#2265]( https://github.com/forcedotcom/cli/issues/2265), plugin-deploy-retrieve PR [#x](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/675))
+(GitHub issue [#2265](https://github.com/forcedotcom/cli/issues/2265), plugin-deploy-retrieve PR [#675](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/675))

 * FIX: You can now run `project deploy validate --metdata-dir` outside of a Salesforce DX project.
 (GitHub issue [#2275](https://github.com/forcedotcom/cli/issues/2275), plugin-deploy-retrieve PR [#691](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/691))